akka/akka/akka-docs/src/main/paradox/scala/cluster-usage.md

 # Cluster Usage

-For introduction to the Akka Cluster concepts please see <!-- FIXME: More than one link target with name cluster in path Some(/scala/cluster-usage.rst) --> cluster.
+For introduction to the Akka Cluster concepts please see @ref:[Cluster Specification](common/cluster.md).

 ## Preparing Your Project for Clustering